How the GATT Rate Changes Your Pension Lump Sum

 Therefore, if the 30-year treasury rate is low, you’ll get a bigger lump sum.
 If rates are higher, you’ll get a smaller lump sum.
 The smaller your lump sum payout is, the harder it is to create the same level of income your pension would have provided.

-This can have a significant impact on your decision to take a lump sum or not.
+This can significantly impact your decision to take a lump sum or not.

 Risk in Taking a Lump Sum